itsays-zqc/my-website/docs/examples/Active_Device/index.md

 mt.add_nondispersion(name="mat_sio2_op", data=[(1.444, 0)], order=1)
 mt["mat_sio2"].set_optical_material(data=mt["mat_sio2_op"].passive_material)
 ```

 <br/>

 Note:

 1. Although the electrical and optical material properties are bound together through a two-step setting, in reality, there is no inherent connection between them.
 For instance, it is possible to set both the electrical properties of SiO2 and the optical properties of Si for the same material.
-The simulation will not generate errors or warnings in such cases, so users need to determine by themselves whether the material settings align with the physics.
+The simulation will not generate errors or warnings in such cases, so users need to determine by themselves whether the material settings align with physics.

 2. The FDTD simulation currently doesn't support metal materials.
 Therefore, the optical property of metal materials should be set to `mo.Material.PEC` and the material name should also be `"pec"`.

 <br/>